Leucadendron strobilinum

 The leaves are broadly elliptic, growing more than 1 cm longer on the female plants.
 Leaf texture is soft, the margins fringed with soft white hairs when young, becoming leathery and hairless later.
 The involucral leaves at stem tips are slightly larger than other foliage and ivory coloured while the flowerheads are young.
 Red tips are evident on most of the involucral leaves in the photo taken on Table Mountain in November when flowering was over.

-The plants mainly grow on south-facing, damp, sandstone slopes of the Cape Peninsula from Table Mountain to Kommetjie.
-Plants are found at middle to higher elevations among large rocks while this one grew right at the top.
-Although the population is deemed stable, the plant is so range restricted in a densely populated area that it is listed as vulnerable in habitat early in the twenty first century (Manning, 2007; Clarke and Mackenzie, 2007; www.plantzafrica.com; http://redlist.sanbi.org).
+The habitat is on south-facing, damp, sandstone slopes at middle to higher elevations among large rocks.
+The one in picture is right at the top.
+Although the population is deemed stable, the plant is so range restricted in a densely people populated area that the habitat population is deemed near threatened early in the twenty first century (Manning, 2007; Clarke and Mackenzie, 2007; www.plantzafrica.com; http://redlist.sanbi.org).